Bekind-Labs/todoapp-lambda/README.md

 $ make deploy  # deploy to LocalStack
 ```

-How to show the execution logs:
+The execution logs are stored on LocalStack:

 ```shell
 $ cd app/